Canción Animal: Side A

+The opening track of the album, "(En) el Séptimo Día" (lit. '(On) the Seventh Day'), starts with a riff driven by Charly Alberti's syncopated drumming and Zeta Bosio's pumping bass; journalist Ariel Olvero writes that the track ilustrates Canción Animal's aggressive sound.
+The song is played in a 7/8 time signature, an irregular time signature more commonly found in progressive rock.The second track, "Un Millón de Años Luz" (lit.
+'A Million Light Years'), was based around the bass line of the song "Tempted" by Squeeze, It had a pumping base, to which Cerati added a mix of guitar chords with an accordion-like sound with a keyboard played by "Tweety" Gonzalez and lyrics that spoke of a cosmic love inspired by his fights and reconciliations with Paola Antonucci.
 The title track and third track, "Canción Animal", was composed by Cerati; however, the lyrics were written by Daniel Melero in a request by Cerati to make a song that would describe his relationship with his girlfriend, Paola Antonucci.
 For the writing, Melero took various lyrics from a song he had written called "Fragancia" (lit.
 'Fragrance') and was inspired by a monologue that he saw on a pornographic film called "Café Flesh".
 The fourth track, "1990", differs from the other songs in the album, containing a sound influenced by the '60s and '70s with likes of Led Zeppelin and the Beatles.
 According to MariskalRock.com, the sound on the track is mix of country music and folk music.
 Pedro Aznar participated as a special guest and arranged the vocals, the backing vocals are shared between Daniel Melero, percussionist Andrea Álvarez, and Cerati.
 The fifth track, "Sueles Dejarme Solo" (lit.
 'You Tend to Leave Me Alone'), has a "grunge like sound" according to MariskalRock.com.
 The song revolves around three main guitar chords, E, C and D, which give it an "aggressive energy" according to MariskalRock.com, with also Charly Alberti playing the drums in a stronger and more forceful way.
+It ends abruptly; Marchi finds a similarity between the ending "I Want You (She's So Heavy)" by the Beatles and the track, due to both being the closure of their respective album's side and having an abrupt end.